MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 This rule collects the crash information from the event logs when Outlook crashed in the previous session.

 The data is actively monitored for anomalous hangs.
-It is used to detect and identify hangs in order to fix in future updates.
+It's used to detect and identify hangs in order to fix in future updates.

 The following fields are collected: